AnnaAxelsson051/AnnaAxelsson051/README.md

   <h4>🤓 Currently working on<h4>

 > - Law website with database connectivity
-> - E-commerce store with complete front and back end, database, log in, payments
+> - E-commerce store with Java Spring Boot and Angular complete front and back end, database, log in, and payments
-> - Teaming up with a an engineer to cinstruct a webpage about green roofs for a research project
+> - Teaming up with a an engineer to construct a webpage about green roofs for a research project
 > - Pathfinding algorithm visualizer

   <h4>Currently learning<h4>